 Unless previously approved, you may not call me "Em."
 If you are a blood relative, you may call me "Emmie."
 If you are a college friend, you might call me "Tabasco" or "Ice Queen" (unfortunate remnants of my judgmental phase of which I assure you I am completely cured).
 If you are a student, call me Mrs. Jeffries until it gets weird for both of us.
 If you are anyone else, you can call me basically anything else, because I'm so happy you visited my site.

 Keep reading timeless stories.
-They remind you that you're soul is on an adventure!
+They remind you that your soul is on an adventure!